 Greater Syracuse Land Bank

 The flagship.
-A published, priced list (houses commonly $1–$40,000), a clear application process, owner-occupant priority, and enforcement mortgages — a lien in the amount of the required renovation that's discharged when you finish the work.
+A published list with a clear application process — priced listings currently run about $1,000 to $160,000, and much of the inventory is priced through the application rather than listed with a sticker — owner-occupant priority, and enforcement mortgages — a lien in the amount of the required renovation that's discharged when you finish the work.
 It's the strictest-on-paper, smoothest-in-practice program in the state.

 Albany County Land Bank